TheJumpCloud/support/PowerShell/ModuleChangelog.md

         * Get-JCSystemUser
         * Get-JCSystemGroupMember
         * Get-JCUserGroupMember
+* Added -ByCommandID and -CommandID to Get-JCCommandResult
+    * The added functionality will allow admins to search for all command results pertaining to a single command via the commandID or the workflowID
+    * When using the pipeline for inputting a command object to Get-JCCommandResult, use the -ByCommandID switch
+        * Example: $OrgCommandResults = Get-JCCommand | Get-JCCommandResult -ByCommandID
+    * When using the pipeline for inputting a commandResult object to Get-JCCommandResult, use the -ByID switch
+        * Example: $OrgCommandResults = Get-JCCommandResult | Get-JCCommandResult -ByID
 #### IMPROVEMENTS:

 * Adjusted output for Get-JCSystemGroupMember -ByID and Get-JCUserGroupMember -ByID to match the output of -GroupName